This post may contain affiliate links.

 It’s small enough to get around in a day, but large enough that you’ll never run out of nooks and beach resorts to explore, and its garden-like airport is charming.

-Koh Samui has a more laidback vibe than Phuket, and many of the beach resorts, like Lamai, have a village feel with fun seafood restaurants and plenty of shops and cafes.
+Koh Samui has a more laidback vibe than Phuket, and many of the beach towns, like Lamai, have a village feel with fun seafood restaurants and plenty of shops and cafes.

-(Although, to be honest, Lamai Beach can have a bit more of a ‘mature’ bar scene than other Koh Samui locations.)
+(Although, to be honest, Lamai Beach can have a bit more of a ‘adult’ bar scene than other Koh Samui locations.)

 While popular resort areas such as Chaweng Beach are known for their youthful nightclubs and exuberance, the island has also gained ground over the years as a wellness destination.